Home » Criminal Rules

 print friendly

-The new Criminal Rules of the Ontario Court of Justice become effective July 1, 2012, replacing the existing Rules of the Ontario Court of Justice in Criminal Proceedings.
-These new Criminal Rules will govern procedures in all criminal proceedings at the Ontario Court of Justice.
+The Criminal Rules of the Ontario Court of Justice govern procedures in all criminal proceedings at the Ontario Court of Justice.

-Ten Things To Know About the New Criminal Rules
+Ten Things To Know About the Criminal Rules

-2. The objective of the new Criminal Rules is that proceedings are dealt with “justly and efficiently.
-The new Criminal Rules specifically describe what is meant by dealing with proceedings “justly and efficiently”.
+2. The objective of the Criminal Rules is that proceedings are dealt with “justly and efficiently.
+The Criminal Rules specifically describe what is meant by dealing with proceedings “justly and efficiently”.

-5. There are 5 new Criminal Rules, compared to 32 old Criminal Rules.
+5. There are 5 Criminal Rules, compared to 32 old Criminal Rules.

 8. Applications regarding pre-trial matters such as adjournment applications, counsel withdrawals, or applications for a Charter stay must be heard at least 60 days before the scheduled trial date, unless the Court orders otherwise.